 There are reusable ones now, too!
 I decided on the reusable ones by Melissa and Doug for our next trip, even though they cost a bit more than the paper books.
 The reusable ones may work better on an airplane or in the airport, too

-We like these Melissa and Doug Water Wow reusable books.
+We like Melissa and Doug Water Wow reusable books.
+Check prices!

 This is a messy one, with fairly easy clean up.
 Light weight and small, so will fit well in luggage!
 It is also unlikely they will be traveling home with you.
 My children made buildings on a hotel room wall with some post-it notes that my mom gave me before trip.
 There is no wrong way to play!